 - Transit-Supportive Corridor Policies: The City of Pittsburgh does not have an adopted comprehensive plan.
 However, transit-supportive neighborhood or small area plans have been developed for some portions of the corridor, especially those most likely to see new development, such as the Oakland and Uptown neighborhoods. - Supportive Zoning Regulations Near Transit Stations: Pittsburgh zoning provides densities that are supportive of transit oriented development.
-Within the CBD and mixed-use and commercial areas high density development is permitted, while within residential districts medium-low to high density development is permitted.
-There are code provisions allowing pedestrian friendly, shallow setbacks.
-Parking requirements are generally transit supportive. - Tools to Implement Land Use Policies: Pittsburgh's primary financial tool to leverage development is the Transit Revitalization Investment District (TRID) Program.
-The TRID Program captures increases in real property taxes resulting from new development in order to pay for necessary public infrastructure, including transportation improvement, as well as certain eligible developments.
+Within the CBD and mixed-use and commercial areas high density development is permitted, while within residential districts the permitted development densities vary widely.
+Pedestrian-supportive design requirements are present in some neighborhoods but not others.
+Parking requirements are generally moderately transit supportive, although minimum requirements have been eliminated in a newly rezoned redevelopment area. - Tools to Implement Land Use Policies: Pittsburgh's primary financial tool to leverage development is the Transit Revitalization Investment District (TRID) Program.
+The TRID Program captures increases in real property taxes resulting from new development to pay for necessary public infrastructure, including transportation improvement, as well as certain eligible developments.
 There is one active and one proposed TRID in the corridor.
 Community outreach, including discussion of development that is transit supportive, has been undertaken as part of neighborhood planning efforts in various parts of the corridor.